aandr26/AWS-SAP-C01-Study-Guide/docs/6_Scaling_and_Resilience/6b_CloudFront_Essentials/CloudFront_Security.md

   * [Using field-level encryption](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/field-level-encryption.html)

 * **Exam Tips:**
+  * Can use with ACM, but the cert must be requested for the US East (N. Virginia) region.
   * Be aware of the security requirements for SSL:
     * Not a single connection:
       * Viewer connection to edge location.